EnvisionIot/developer_bootcamp/5_Application_Development/DTV_tutorial/tutorial.md

 Now, you can create a page for monitoring the performance of your batteries with the following charts:

-1. A Table that contains performance data of your batteries
+1. A **Table** that contains performance data of your batteries
-2. A Donut Gauge that displays the health level of your batteries
+2. A **Donut Gauge** that displays the health level of your batteries
-3. A Pie Chart that displays the capacity of your batteries
+3. A **Pie Chart** that displays the capacity of your batteries

-See the following example:
+See the following examples:

 **Table Chart**

 ![table](media/table_chart.png)

 **Donut Gauge Chart**

 ![gauge](media/gauge_chart.png)

 **Pie Chart**